magneticio/vamp.io/content/documentation/api/v9.9.9/api-info.md

 ## List info

-Returns details of Vamp's JVM environment and runtime status, the configured persistence layer and the container driver status.
+Return details of Vamp's JVM environment and runtime status, the configured persistence layer and the container driver status.

 ### Request